Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Appendix: proof of some technical lemmas

 Now, we present the proof of Lemma \ref{lem:pres:est:Besov}, concerning fine estimates for the pressure gradient in Besov spaces.
-The guidelines of the proof being similar to \cite{D:F, F_2012}, we only give a sketch of the argument here, indicating only the main modifications in order to get the estimates used in our work.
+The guidelines of the proof being similar to \cite{D:F, F_2012}, we limit ourselves to give a sketch of the argument here, indicating only the main modifications in order to get the estimates used in our work.

 \begin{proof}[Proof of Lemma \ref{lem:pres:est:Besov}] We are going to argue in a similar way as in Section 5 of \cite{D:F}, so we will be a bit sketchy here and refer to that paper for details.
-In addition, for simplicity we will consider here only the case $ (s,p,r) = (1, \infty, 1) $, beacause is the one that we will use; besides, this case is the most involved one, as we will need to estimates non-linear term in the spae $B^0_{\infty,1}$ which, as already remarked several times, is not a Banach algebra.
+In addition, for simplicity we will consider here only the case $ (s,p,r) = (1, \infty, 1) $, beacause is the one that we will use; besides, this case is the most involved one, as we will need to estimates non-linear term in the space $B^0_{\infty,1}$ where, as already remarked several times, the product is not continuous.